-The man was dead now but the American carried the coin for good luck and as a reminder of his friend.
+The American always carried the coin for good luck and as a reminder of his friend.

 Quickly he pulled out the coin and showed it to the border guards.
 They were not impressed.
 But a French officer overheard the commotion and came over to investigate.